rangsimanketkaew/AWS-HPC/configure-parallelcluster-config.md

 scaledown_idletime = 1
 ```

+> Note: the `config_new` undoubtedly works for my cluster, but it might not work for you.
+Therefore, you should check if the value of each configuration setting is suitable with your system.

-1. You can now launch a new cluster using this new config file, like this:
+3. You can now launch a new cluster using this new config file, like this:

 ```
-$ pcluster create new_cluster --config $HOME/.parallelcluster/config_new
+pcluster create new_cluster --config $HOME/.parallelcluster/config_new
 ```

 This step can take 5 - 30 min (depending on configuration)